techliminal/liminal-wordpress-addons/README.md

 11/15/12
 NCEM : This is for the old Minimum Genesis theme, includes the following:

-functions.php
-home.php: ortfolio section is embedded within Featured widget section so latter will wrap text around the fomrer.
+functions.php: uses the Custom Field called Background, and takes the URL value to create the background image function ncem_background_image() home.php: portfolio section is embedded within Featured widget section so latter will wrap text around the fomrer.
 Also see style.css.
 site-map.php :create a site map from the 404 page style.css : The styling for the other items in this folder, also a styles button on line 215 #header .widget-area